Limitations on device independent key secure against non signaling adversary via the squashed non-locality: Proof of the properties of non-signaling squashed nonlocality

 \begin{proposition} [Inheritance of monotonicity] Any secrecy quantifier $\mathrm{M}(A:B|E)$, which is nonincreasing under LOPC operations, after the squashing procedure is nonincreasing under MDLOPC operations. \end{proposition} \begin{proof} Let us consider arbitrary MDLOPC operation $\Lambda_{MDLOPC}$.
 By definition it is a composition of the form $\Lambda_{MDLOPC}=\Lambda_{LOPC}\circ {\cal M}^{\mathbf{F}}_{x_0,y_0}$.
 Let us also choose arbitrary device $P(ABE|XYZ)$ and let us fix arbitrarily $z=z_0$.
 As a consequence we can write a sequence of (in)equalities which we comment below, where for the sake of clarity of the proof we will use a short notation: $\mathrm{M}(A:B|E)\equiv \mathrm{M}$ and $\widehat{ \mathrm{M}}(A:B|E)\equiv \widehat{\mathrm {M}}$. \ben {\widehat {\mathrm{M}}}(\Lambda_{MDLOPC}(P(ABE|XYZ))) &=& \max_{x,y} \min_z \mathrm{M}(\Lambda_{MDLOPC}(P(ABE|X=x,Y=y,Z=z)))\\ &=& \min_z\mathrm{M}(\Lambda_{LOPC}(P(ABE|X=x_0,Y=y_0,Z=z))) \\ &\leq& \mathrm{M}(\Lambda_{LOPC}(P(ABE|X=x_0,Y=y_0,Z=z_0))) \\ &\leq& \mathrm{M}(P(ABE|X=x_0,Y=y_0,Z=z_0) \\ &\leq& \max_{x,y}\mathrm{M}(P(ABE|X=x,Y=y,Z=z_0)) \\ &=& \max_{x,y} \min_z \mathrm{M}(P(ABE|X=x,Y=y,Z=z)) \\ &=& {\widehat {\mathrm M}}(P(ABE|XYZ)). \een In the first equality, we use the definition of $\widehat{\mathrm{M}}$.
 In Eq. (\ref{eq:mon1}) we use the fact that the device $P$ after measurement ${\cal M}_{x_0,y_0}^\mathbf{F}$ has unary inputs in part of the honest parties (it becomes a distribution in that part), hence there is no parameter $x,y$ to maximise over.
 The inequality (\ref{eq:mon2}) follows from the property of minimum (over $z$).
 The inequality (\ref{eq:mon3}) is due to the monotonicity of $\mathrm M$ under $\Lambda_{LOPC}$.
 The inequality (\ref{eq:mon4}) is because $x_0,y_0$ may be suboptimal in $\max_{x,y}$ over $\mathrm{M}(P(ABE|X=x,Y=y,Z=z_0))$.
 The equality (\ref{eq:mon5}) comes from the fact that the choice of $z_0$ was arbitrary, so it is true for the $z_0$ that attains $\min_z$ in (\ref{eq:mon5}).
 The last equality comes from definition of $\widehat {\mathrm{M}}\equiv\widehat {\mathrm{M}}(A:B|E)$, which ends the proof. \end{proof}

-From Proposition \ref{prop:inheritence}, it directly follows that the squashed non-locality, is monotonic under $\Lambda_{MDLOPC}$, as it is defined based on the secrecy quantifier, intrinsic mutual information $\mathrm{I}(A:B\downarrow E)$.
+From Proposition \ref{prop:inheritence}, it directly follows that the squashed nonlocality, is monotonic under $\Lambda_{MDLOPC}$, as it is defined based on the secrecy quantifier, intrinsic mutual information $\mathrm{I}(A:B\downarrow E)$.
 And it is monotonic under LOPC operation \cite{reduced-intrinsic,Christandl12}.

 Without using the above Proposition, we can also independently prove that ${\cal N}_{sq}$ is monotonic under MDLOPC operation, or in principle, under a larger class of operations, the GMDLOPC.
 We have mentioned in the main text, that the MDLOPC class of operations involve (i) direct measurement, changing devices into distributions followed by (ii) Local Operations and Public Communication.
 If we relax the measurement procedure and include all possible general measurements, then we will have the GMDLOPC class of operations, as shown in the schematic diagram in Fig. \ref{fig:LOPC}.
 Clearly MDLOPC $ \subset $ GMDLOPC, and one particular operation of GMDLOPC class will be denoted as $\Omega_{\mathrm{GMDLOPC}}$.
 Hence the monotonicity: